ahk780/MyCopyPaste-Text-sharing-PHP-Website/README.md

 A modern, secure, and user-friendly web application for sharing text with unique, temporary links.
 Visit [MyCopyPaste](https://www.mycopypaste.io) to try it out!

 > MyCopyPaste is a lightweight, secure text sharing solution that allows users to share text content through unique, one-time access links.
 Built with PHP 8.0+ and MySQL, this application provides a clean, modern interface for quick text sharing with enhanced security features.
 Perfect for sharing sensitive information, temporary access codes, or any text content that should only be viewed once.
-Features include one-click copy functionality, text download options, and IP tracking for usage monitoring.
+Features include one-click copy functionality, text download options.

 ## 🌟 Features